pythonhacker/fakery/README.md

-# fakelib
+# gofakelib
-Random data generator library in Go
+Random data generator library in Go \U0001f6a7